 Classes are offered in both Armonk & Scarsdale.
 The course consists of ten 1.5 hour sessions and runs from March through the week of the June exam.
-A six week version of the course is also available with classes beginning in April.
-The Biology SAT II exam will be given on May 5, 2018 and again on June 2, 2018.
+A six week version of the course is also available with classes beginning in either March or April.
+The Biology SAT II exam will be given on May 2, 2020 and again on June 6, 2020.

-Early Registration Discount – Families who register and pay the tuition in full by February 15, 2018, will automatically receive $50 off their tuition at the time of “checkout”.
+Families who register by February 15, 2020, will automatically receive $50 off their tuition at the time of “checkout”.

 Format and Content of Test